 The hollow hold and hollow rock are two similar exercises that work to strengthen your overall core stability.
 The swing plank is a great core exercise that can actually help you increase your speed while skiing.

-The ski exercises listed in this guide will help you become a better skier, but only if you work hard and do them as part of a regular routine.
+The skiing exercises listed in this guide will help you get ready for this ski season and become a better skier, but only if you work hard and do them as part of a regular routine.

 You need to spend a few months training all of the above body parts to see an impact.
 If you can stay motivated, the hard work will pay off, and you’ll notice an improvement in your abilities.